CNN's Chris Cuomo Suspended Indefinitely Over Extent Of Help To His Brother During Scandal

 The anchor pressed for greater involvement in crafting his brother’s message and offered up his journalistic sleuthing to find out what other allegations might be looming.

-On March 4, Chris Cuomo texted the governor’s top aide, Melissa DeRosa, saying “I have a lead on the wedding girl,” referring to a woman who accused his brother of unwanted touching at a wedding reception.
+On March 4, Chris Cuomo texted DeRosa, saying “I have a lead on the wedding girl,” referring to Anna Ruch, who accused his brother of unwanted touching at a wedding reception.

 On March 7, as rumors swirled that more women were about to come forward, DeRosa texted Chris Cuomo: “Can u check your sources.”
 He replied, “On it.”